Superintendent Weekly Update

 As of March 1, 2023, the Nebraska Department of Health and Human Services (DHHS) has begun reviews of Medicaid eligibility.
 More information is available at https://sarpycasshealthdepartment.org/programs-services/medicaid.html.

-Draft minutes from our Board of Education meeting on May 8, 2023 are available by clicking HERE.
+Draft minutes from our Board of Education budget hearing, tax request hearing, and regular meeting on Sept.
+11, 2023 are available by clicking on the links below.

 On March 11, 2021, President Biden signed the American Rescue Plan (ARP) Act of 2021.
 The ARP Act includes nearly $122 billion for the Elementary and Secondary School Emergency Relief (ESSER) III Fund that allows state and local education agencies (LEAs) to take additional steps for continued safe in-person instruction and to address unfinished teaching and learning to mitigate the pandemic.
 The ESSER III funding enables Nebraska school districts to promote safe school operations and equity-driven, sustainable, evidence-based programs to serve students – especially those who are the furthest from opportunity – and to continue to strengthen teaching and learning.
 PCS was eligible for $1,505,865 of ESSER III funds.